Living in San Diego: Enhance Your Life with an Educational Certificate

 Other cities in California are also seeing a teacher shortage, so even if you earn your teaching credential while living in San Diego, you could also explore positions throughout the state.

-Working in education is rewarding in many intangible ways, but it’s also important to consider your earning potential before pursuing any on-site or online degree.
+Working in education is rewarding in many intangible ways, but it’s also important to consider your earning potential before pursuing any in-person or online degree.
 According to the U.S. Department of Labor, California offers some of the highest annual compensation for teachers in the United States.
 Let’s take a closer look.

 High school teacher, mean annual wages: